-NO.6 SQUADRON No. 6 Squadron (6SQN) formed in England in June 1917, providing vital training for Australian fighter pilots prior to their posting to the Western Front.
-Today, 6SQN's mission is to deliver a scalable, agile and dependable Airborne Electronic Attack capability that enhances the survivability and lethality of Joint and Coalition Forces.
+NO.6 SQUADRON No.6 Squadron (6SQN) formed in England in June 1917, providing vital training for Australian fighter pilots prior to their posting to the Western Front.
+Today, 6SQN's mission is to deliver a scalable, agile and dependable airborne electronic attack capability that enhances the survivability and lethality of joint and coalition forces.
 As an airborne electronic attack aircraft, the EA-18G Growler is capable of disrupting, deceiving and denying a broad range of military electronic systems such as radars or communications.
-6SQN operates a fleet of 12 EA-18G Growlers in conjunction with the ADF's air, land and sea forces with its Initial Operational Capability being declared in February 2019. ↓ Aircrew from No.1 and No.6 Squadron on the flight line at RAAF Base Darwin in the Northern Territory, during Exercise Diamond Storm 2022.
+6SQN operates a fleet of 12 EA-18G Growlers in conjunction with the ADF's air, land and sea forces with its initial operational capability being declared in February 2019.

+during Exercise Diamond Storm 2022.

 Air Mobility Group (AMG) was originally formed as Air Lift Group on 2 February 1987, although many of the units within AMG can trace their history back to World War II.
 Today, AMG is responsible for preparing and conducting air mobility operations for Defence force projection.
 AMG squadrons are often the first on the scene when deploying Defence assets in times of crisis.
 On Defence operations, AMG specialises in providing air logistics support and air-toair refuelling, as well as conducting airborne operations support.
-During Humanitarian Assistance and Disaster Relief missions, AMG is frequently deployed in support of the civilian community to provide evacuation and resupply of vulnerable communities.
+During Humanitarian assistance and disaster relief missions, AMG is frequently deployed in support of the civilian community to provide evacuation and resupply of vulnerable communities.
 That includes the delivery of specialist equipment and personnel, or search and rescue missions for those in need.
-Although Headquarters AMG is located at RAAF Base Richmond in NSW, RAAF Base Amberley is home to a number of subordinate units - Headquarters No.86 Wing, No.33 Squadron, No.35 Squadron and No.36 Squadron.
+Although Headquarters AMG is located at RAAF Base Richmond in NSW.
+RAAF Base Amberley is home to a number of subordinate units - Headquarters No.86 Wing, No.33 Squadron, No.35 Squadron and No.36 Squadron.
 RAAF Base Amberley is also home to three of the six aircraft types flown by AMG - the KC-30A Multi-Role Tanker Transport, the C-27J Spartan and the C-17A Globemaster III.
 HEADQUARTERS NO.86 WING No.86 Wing is responsible for transport of VIP, government and senior Defence leadership through No.34 Squadron (based at Defence Establishment Fairbairn in Canberra), the command, control and management of the KC-30A through No.33 Squadron and the C-17A capability through No.36 Squadron.
 NO.33 SQUADRON No.33 Squadron was officially formed in February 1942 at RAAF Base Townsville and served in World War II.
-Re-formed at RAAF Base Richmond in 1983, it flew the Boeing 707 until its retirement in June 2008, relocating to RAAF Base Amberley.

-In June 2011, the squadron received its first KC-30A aircraft, a heavily modified Airbus A330 airliner capable of air-to-air refuelling with compatible aircraft, and able to provide strategic airlift of up to 270 passengers and over 37,000kg of cargo.
+Re-formed at RAAF Base Richmond in 1983, it flew the Boeing 707 until its retirement in June 2008, relocating to RAAF Base Amberley In June 2011, the squadron received its first KC-30A aircraft, a heavily modified Airbus A330 airliner capable of air-to-air refuelling with compatible aircraft, and able to provide strategic airlift of up to 270 passengers and over 37,000kg of cargo.
 Seven KC-30As are operated by No.33 Squadron from RAAF Base Amberley, which are continuously active in supporting exercises and operations, including Operation OKRA in the Middle East Region from October 2014 to September 2020.